 Further, the refurbishment of the National War Memorial forecourt as part of this project provided a setting for the newly created Tomb of the Unknown Warrior.
 Designed by sculptor Kingsley Baird, the Tomb contains the remains of an unidentified New Zealand soldier who died in France during World War I. Studio Pacific’s design for the forecourt allows for the many complex and subtle protocols around the Tomb to be carried out with ease and dignity.

-Since 2011, Studio Pacific has been working on a series of projects to seismically upgrade both the Carillon and Hall of Memories.
-This work included structural strengthening of the tower and the installation of new intermediate floors and stairs, giving better and safer access to the bells.
+Since 2011, Studio Pacific has been working on a series of projects on the Tower and the Hall of Memories.
+Work to the Tower included the installation of new intermediate floors and stairs, giving better and safer access to the bells.
 The 2013-2015 seismic strengthening work on the Hall of Memories has brought it up to 100% NBS.
 Most of the strengthening is below ground, with the new glazed side roofs being the only visible external change.

 NZIA Wellington Architecture Award for Heritage, 2016